24 practical manufacturing KPIs for time-starved production managers

-If you want to track demand so your production schedule matches your lead times, Katana manufacturing ERP software will be your helpful assistant.
+If you want to track demand, so your production schedule matches your lead times, Katana manufacturing software will be your helpful assistant.

 A real-time master planner

-Katana ERP manufacturing software automatically takes available finished goods and raw materials.
-It allocates them to open sales and manufacturing orders, helping you understand your production capabilities briefly and fulfil orders even quicker.
+Katana manufacturing software automatically takes available finished goods and raw materials.
+It allocates them to open sales and manufacturing orders, helping you understand your production capabilities briefly and fulfill orders even quicker.

 Our features are designed to give you full traceability – useful if you want to use cycle times as a KPI – throughout your entire product lifecycle.

-Katana supports batch tracking for manufacturing, purchasing, and sales orders, ensuring industry compliance and visibility when it comes to tracking your perishable stock.
+Katana supports batch tracking for manufacturing, purchasing, and sales orders, ensuring industry compliance and visibility when tracking your perishable stock.